 At this point, note that the mRNA does nothing to the DNA strand in your genes – the mRNA merely provides the information to the cell to produce a protein.

 Yes, that’s a lot of cell biology, though I took years of courses in cell biology, so trust me when I say I barely touched the surface.
-If you want to take a deep dive into the science of mRNA and mRNA vaccines, my friend Edward Nirenberg wrote two articles that will satisfy your desires – they really make it clear how this all works and doesn’t work.
+If you want to take a deep dive into the science of mRNA and mRNA vaccines, Edward Nirenberg wrote two articles that will satisfy your desires – they make it clear how this all works and doesn’t work.

 However, here’s a basic video that shows how this works.